Limahl: Solo career

 After leaving the band, Limahl launched a solo career, achieving hits with "Only for Love" (UK No. 16) in 1983, and with "The NeverEnding Story" (UK No. 4) in 1984.
-The latter was the title theme from the film of the same name, composed by Giorgio Moroder.
-The English version was sung with Beth Anderson.
-The French language version "L'Histoire Sans Fin" was performed with Ann Calvert, with translated lyrics by Pierre-André Dousset.
+The latter was the title theme from the film The NeverEnding Story, composed by Giorgio Moroder.
+The English version featured backing vocals by Beth Andersen.
 The single reached the Top 5 in several countries and was number one in Spain, Sweden, and Norway.

-His debut album, 1984's Don't Suppose, was a commercial failure in the UK, peaking at No. 63.
-It was better received in continental Europe with it topping the Norwegian album chart and reaching the Top 10 in Austria, Sweden and Switzerland.
+His début album, 1984's Don't Suppose..., was a commercial failure in the UK, peaking at No. 63.
+It was better received in continental Europe, where it topped the Norwegian album chart and reached the Top 10 in Austria, Sweden and Switzerland.

-Following this, Limahl released two more albums: 1986's Colour All My Days and Love Is Blind in 1992, both of which failed to chart in the UK but found moderate success in Italy, Spain, and Germany.
+Following this, Limahl released two more albums: Colour All My Days in 1986 and Love Is Blind in 1992, both of which failed to chart in the UK but found moderate success in Italy, Spain, and Germany.

+In 1988, he was signed to Arista Records by Clive Davis in New York City.
+Six songs were recorded at a cost of $250,000, but Davis dropped Limahl from the label soon afterward.

-Limahl, with the hairstyle he sported circa 1984, was illustrator Arthur Adams' inspiration for the look of the Marvel Comics X-Men character Longshot.
+Limahl, with the hairstyle he sported circa 1984, was illustrator Arthur Adams's inspiration for the look of the Marvel Comics X-Men character Longshot.